Ernie K-Doe

-Ernest Kador Jr. (February 22, 1933 – July 5, 2001), known by the stage name Ernie K-Doe, was an American rhythm-and-blues singer best known for his 1961 hit single "Mother-in-Law", which went to number 1 on the Billboard pop chart in the U.S.
+Ernest Kador Jr. (February 22, 1933 – July 5, 2001), known by the stage name Ernie K-Doe, was an American R&B singer best known for his 1961 hit single "Mother-in-Law", which went to number 1 on the Billboard pop chart in the U.S.

 Early career

 Born in New Orleans, K-Doe recorded as a member of the group the Blue Diamonds in 1954 before making his first solo recordings the following year.
 "Mother-in-Law", written by Allen Toussaint, was his first hit, reaching number 1 on both the Billboard pop chart and the Billboard R&B chart.
-K-Doe never had another top-40 pop hit, but "Te-Ta-Te-Ta-Ta" (number 21, 1961) and "Later for Tomorrow" (number 37, 1967) reached the R&B top 40.
+In the UK, the song peaked at number 29.
+K-Doe never had another top-40 pop hit, but "Te-Ta-Te-Ta-Ta" (number 21, 1961) and "Later for Tomorrow" (number 37, 1967) both reached the R&B top 40.

 Later career

 In the 1980s, K-Doe did radio shows on the New Orleans community stations WWOZ and WTUL.
 The shows were known for his explosively energetic announcements and frequent self-promotion (occasionally causing problems for the noncommercial station).
 K-Doe's catch phrases included "Burn, K-Doe, Burn!", "I'm a Charity Hospital Baby!" and (addressed to himself) "You just good, that's all!"
 For a time he billed himself as "Mister Naugahyde", until he was ordered to desist by the owners of the Naugahyde trademark.
 K-Doe then explained that it was a misunderstanding; he was actually referring to himself as "Mister M-Nauga-Ma-Hyde", a word he invented himself.

 In the 1990s, K-Doe began billing himself as "The Emperor of the Universe" and, wearing a cape and crown, became a famous local eccentric in New Orleans.
 He continued performing and occasionally recording until shortly before his death.
 Always an elaborate showman, one of K-Doe's most notable later performances was at the Aquarium of the Americas, in New Orleans, where he performed at a benefit for a local group aiding people with disabilities.
 The show ended with K-Doe performing seven continuous renditions of "Mother In Law" while dancing in front of the Gulf of Mexico shark tank exhibit dressed in a green plumed cape.

-Later recordings of note include "White Boy, Black Boy".
+Later recordings of note included "White Boy, Black Boy".
 While best known as a singer, he was also an accomplished drummer.
 The song "Here Come the Girls" was released in 1970 in the UK, but was not a hit.
-It was re-released in 2007 as a result of its use in an advertising campaign for Boots stores and reached number 43.
-A cover by the Sugababes reached number 3 on the UK charts in 2008.
+It was re-released in 2007 as a result of its use in an advertising campaign for Boots and reached number 43 in the UK Singles Chart.